mesax1/juanpml/src/content/post/evaluating-rag-llm-systems.md

 ### Expanding the Perspective

-- **Holistic Evaluation:** Instead of isolating the LLM, consider every step in the pipeline—from indexing and retrieving documents to orchestrating the LLM's output.
+- **Holistic Evaluation:** Instead of isolating the LLM, consider every step in the pipeline, from indexing and retrieving documents to orchestrating the LLM's output.
 - **Real-World Relevance:** Evaluate whether the system's end-to-end outputs actually solve user problems.
 A technically correct but contextually off-target response is not valuable.
 - **Alignment with Objectives:** Ensure that evaluation criteria map back to your system's stated goals.
 For instance, if you are building a knowledge assistant for financial analysts, track accuracy, timeliness, and trustworthiness of the provided information.

 :::tip[Pro Tip]
-Always align your evaluation strategy with the system's real-world objectives—consider tasks, domain constraints, and end-user requirements when selecting evaluation methods.
+Always align your evaluation strategy with the system's real-world objectives, consider tasks, domain constraints, and end-user requirements when selecting evaluation methods.
 :::

 ---